isteven/angular-multi-select/README.md

 ### Current Version
 4.0.0

+### Differences from original project

+    The possibility of working with ng-repeat independently for each selector generated

 ### Change Log
 See <a href="https://github.com/isteven/angular-multi-select/blob/master/CHANGELOG.md">CHANGELOG.md</a>.
 For those who's upgrading from version 2.x.x, do note that this version is not backward-compatible.
 Please read the manual